Bert Taylor (footballer, born 1911): Family

-The son of Joseph Thomas Taylor (1873-1947), and Mary Christina Taylor (1874-1948), née Detlefsen, Albert Ernest Taylor was born at Corowa, New South Wales on 2 June 1911.
+The son of Joseph Thomas Taylor (1873–1947), and Mary Christina Taylor (1874–1948), née Detlefsen, Albert Ernest Taylor was born at Corowa, New South Wales on 2 June 1911.

 He married Lesley Mary Trewick in 1944.

 Football

 Melbourne (VFL)

-Taylor was a tall (6ft 7in), left-footed ruckman, recruited from the Finley Football Club in the Murray Football League.
+Taylor was a tall (6 ft 7in), left-footed ruckman, recruited from the Finley Football Club in the Murray Football League.

 "With a dozen or more places to be filled through the omission of men who played last year, Melbourne officials are giving due attention to the form of their numerous recruits.

 Already some new men have been struck off the list, and the selection committee will act again when they meet after witnessing the form displayed in the two practice matches to be played tomorrow.

 Apart from his physique, the outstanding recruit with the Fuschias is Bert Taylor, the giant from Finley, New South Wales.
 He has not the same awkward movements as some six-footers, and is able to unwind great pace and combine high marking and clever ground play.
 He should be useful in any key position, as he could be placed on the ball, half-forward or half-back, and acquit himself equally as well." — The Herald, 6 April 1934.

 VFL Representative team

 In 1935, he played in three VFL representative matches: against Western Australia on 22 June 1935, against Western Australia on 25 June 1935, and against South Australia on 29 June 1935.

 Bert Taylor, centre half-forward for Melbourne (24, 6.4, 15.10, 18 games) is the tallest and heaviest man in League football.
 He came from the Riverina last year, and has quickly made his mark.
 A left footer, he is remarkably on the ground for a man of his height, which, however, he does not use to the best advantage in going for marks.
-He has also followed with success, and should be one of the best in the side." — The West Australian, 19 June, 1935.
+He has also followed with success, and should be one of the best in the side." — The West Australian, 19 June 1935.